What You Need to Know About Shipping, Receiving, or Traffic Clerk

 Job Description & Duties Verify and maintain records on incoming and outgoing shipments.
 Prepare items for shipment.
 Duties include assembling, addressing, stamping, and shipping merchandise or material; receiving, unpacking, verifying and recording incoming merchandise or material; and arranging for the transportation of products.

-List of Shipping, Receiving, or Traffic Clerk Job Duties
+Life As a Shipping, Receiving, or Traffic Clerk

 - Determine shipping methods, routes, or rates for materials to be shipped.

-These are the skills Shipping, Receiving, and Traffic Clerks say are the most useful in their careers:
+Below is a list of the skills most Shipping, Receiving, and Traffic Clerks say are important on the job.

 Speaking: Talking to others to convey information effectively.